-Check that all your subcontractor's license, bond and insurance are up to date.
-Stay on top of this; you don't want to get bit.
+Check that all your subcontractor’s license, bond and insurance are up to date.
+Stay on top of this; you don’t want to get bit.
 If you don’t have a subcontractor manual, this can help you get started.

 Start planning to spend the Thanksgiving four-day weekend with your family and an equal amount of time off at Christmas.
 The most important thing you have is your family; plan now so you can invest the time.
 If you HAVE to work through either of these holidays, maybe it is time to call us for some coaching help.